david-hoze/torah-writing/uman-rosh-hashana/taaluma/english/taaluma-2.md

 >**“Now we have come on Rosh Hashana to rectify the sin of Adam HaRishon and the sin of the Golden Calf,** from which all sins and blemishes stem... **And the moment Rabbeinu stepped the first four Amot onto the soil of Eretz Yisrael, the secret of Rosh Hashana was immediately revealed to him.** This secret is the rectification for the sin of the Golden Calf and the sin of the Tree of Knowledge.
 At that time, the 370 Lights and the 150 Lights that had been taken from each person on the first day of Creation are returned to him — for that day (the day of mankind’s creation) was designated as a day of _teshuvah_ (repentance) for all generations.
 However, in order to form the vessels for us so that we can receive those 370 Lights and 150 Lights, **Rabbeinu himself must create for us the vessels so that we can receive these great lights**.”

-“Pshhhh... this lines up exactly with _Likutei Halachot_, Hilchot Arvit, section 4!
-In that lesson too it speaks about Adam’s sin, about Rosh Hashana, and about the vessels that the Master of the Field makes,” Shlomo said excitedly.
+“Wow... this lines up exactly with _Likutei Halachot_, Hilchot Arvit, section 4!
+In that Halakha too it speaks about Adam’s sin, about Rosh Hashana, and about the vessels that the Master of the Field makes,” Shlomo said excitedly.

 “Yes,” Shmuel agreed, nodding earnestly.
 “And the Rav goes on to write:”